elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-key-features-of-a-function-that-can-be-identified-from-its-graph.md

 url: /learn/mathematics/questions/what-are-the-key-features-of-a-function-that-can-be-identified-from-its-graph
 score: -1.0
 related_article1:
-    id: 163800
+    id: 163806
-    title: >-
-        How can square root functions be used in real-world mathematical modeling?
+    title: What are the general characteristics of function graphs in terms of shape and behavior?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-square-root-functions-be-used-in-realworld-mathematical-modeling
+    url: /learn/mathematics/questions/what-are-the-general-characteristics-of-function-graphs-in-terms-of-shape-and-behavior
 related_article2:
-    id: 163800
+    id: 163792
-    title: >-
-        How can square root functions be used in real-world mathematical modeling?
+    title: What are the steps involved in graphing a square root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-square-root-functions-be-used-in-realworld-mathematical-modeling
+    url: /learn/mathematics/questions/what-are-the-steps-involved-in-graphing-a-square-root-function
 related_article3:
     id: 163796
-    title: >-
-        How do vertical and horizontal shifts affect the graph of a function?
+    title: How do vertical and horizontal shifts affect the graph of a function?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-vertical-and-horizontal-shifts-affect-the-graph-of-a-function
 related_article4:
-    id: 163805
+    id: 163806
-    title: >-
-        How can solving quadratic equations help in understanding related functions?
+    title: What are the general characteristics of function graphs in terms of shape and behavior?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-solving-quadratic-equations-help-in-understanding-related-functions
+    url: /learn/mathematics/questions/what-are-the-general-characteristics-of-function-graphs-in-terms-of-shape-and-behavior
 related_article5:
-    id: 163795
+    id: 163790
-    title: >-
-        What techniques can be used to graph functions effectively?
+    title: What is the relationship between square root functions and quadratic functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-techniques-can-be-used-to-graph-functions-effectively
+    url: /learn/mathematics/questions/what-is-the-relationship-between-square-root-functions-and-quadratic-functions
 ---

 &nbsp;